Paper model: Details

 This may be considered a broad category that contains origami and card modeling.
 Origami is the process of making a paper model by folding a single piece of paper without using glue or cutting while the variation kirigami does.
 Card modeling is making scale models from sheets of cardstock on which the parts were printed, usually in full color.
 These pieces would be cut out, folded, scored, and glued together.
-Papercraft is the art of combining these model types to build complex creations such as wearable suits of armor, life-size characters, and accurate weapon models.
+Papercraft is the art of building these models and often the further combination to build more complex creations/models.

-Sometimes the model pieces can be punched out.
-More frequently the printed parts must be cut out.
-Edges may be scored to aid folding.
-The parts are usually glued together with polyvinyl acetate glue ("white glue", "PVA").
-In this kind of modeling, the sections are usually pre-painted, so there is no need to paint the model after completion.
-Some enthusiasts may enhance the model by painting and detailing.
-Due to the nature of the paper medium, the model may be sealed with varnish or filled with spray foam to last longer.
-Some enthusiasts also use papercrafts or perdurable to do life-sized props starting by making the craft, covering it with resin and painting them.
-Some also use photo paper and laminate them by heat, thus preventing the printed side from color wearing out, beyond the improved realistic effect on certain kinds of models (ships, cars, buses, trains, etc.).
-Paper crafts can be used as references to do props with other materials too.
+Sometimes the model pieces can be punched out, although it is more common to cut the printed parts out.
+The edges of the paper may be scored to aid folding.
+The parts are usually glued together with PVA glue.
+In this kind of modeling, the sections are usually pre-painted, although some enthusiasts may enhance the model by further painting and detailing.
+Given the fact that they are made of paper, the model may be sealed with varnish or filled with spray foam to last longer.
+Some enthusiasts also make life-sized props by making the craft and covering it with resin and then painting them.
+Another popular technique is making the craft out of photographic paper and laminating it via heat, thus preventing the colour on the printed side from wearing out.
+Paper crafts can be used as references to make props out of other materials too.

+Paper model artists often create simple designs as a form of recreation and creative expression.
+These models may include basic geometric shapes, vehicles, buildings, animals, or simple characters that can be assembled with minimal tools and materials.
+The process is generally similar to the more complex props but usually involve less folds/paper pieces/emphasis on the craft's preservation.